 Master of Science in Molecular and Environmental Plant Sciences

-The Faculty of Molecular and Environmental Plant Sciences (MEPS) has members in the Colleges of Agriculture and Life Sciences and the College of Arts and Sciences.
-Degree programs are available leading to MS and PhD degree in molecular and environmental plant sciences.
+The intercollegiate faculty of Molecular and Environmental Plant Sciences (MEPS) has members in the Colleges of Agriculture and Life Sciences and the College of Arts and Sciences.
+Degree programs are available leading to a Master of Science (MS) and Doctor of Philosophy (PhD) degree in Molecular and Environmental Plant Sciences.
 Program requirements are determined and supervised by MEPS faculty.
 Degree programs are prepared on an individual basis by the graduate students in consultation with their advisory committee.
 Students hold appointments, for administrative purposes, in the department of their major professors.

 All graduate students participate in the student seminar program, and at least two courses from the core curriculum of courses which includes courses in plant physiology, ecological plant physiology, plant biochemistry and plant molecular biology, while providing a high degree of flexibility gear to the student’s individual research focus.